MrCodeEU/FacePassIR/README.md

 ## Todos
-- [ ] Make one universal build (and autodetect or set via config wich GPU-Acceleration to use)
+- [ ] Make one universal build (and autodetect or set via config wich GPU-Acceleration to use) -[ ] Question is: Is that even necessary as the face detection is quite fast already?
 - [ ] Much more testing
 - [ ] ...